reach-sh/reach-lang/docs/src/rsh/module/index.md

 # {#ref-programs-module} Modules

-A Reach @{defn("source file")} is a textual file which specifies a Reach @{tooltip(module, a component of a software program containing one or more routines, it can be a separate file from the main program)}.
+A Reach @{defn("source file")} is a textual file which specifies a Reach @{tooltip("module", "a component of a software program containing one or more routines, it can be a separate file from the main program")}.
 It is traditionally given the file extension `rsh`, e.g. `dao.rsh`.

 A @{defn("module")} starts with `{!rsh} 'reach @{MAJOR}.@{MINOR}';` followed by a sequence of imports and identifier definitions.